 (1) Prior to the implementation of Rule 45-501 on November 30, 2001, the Commission granted numerous rulings under subsection 74(1) of the Act providing exemptive relief from the prospectus and registration requirements to pooled fund issuers in respect of, among other things, the sale of additional pooled fund interests to investors that previously purchased pooled fund interests under an exemption.
 In general, these rulings contained a "sunset" provision stating that the ruling would terminate following the adoption of a rule regarding trades in securities of pooled funds.
 Rule 45-501 contains a "transitional" exemption in section 2.12 that exempts the sale of securities of a private pooled fund to an investor acquiring at least \$150,000 of such securities and, if the fund's adviser is registered under the Act, the sale of additional securities of the same fund to such an investor.
 The Commission considers that this transitional pooled fund exemption, together with the accredited investor exemption in section 2.3 of Rule 45-501 which exempts sales of securities to certain types of accredited investors, provide adequate transitional relief from the prospectus and registration requirements for trades in pooled fund interests to investors.
 OSC Rule 81-501 Mutual Fund Reinvestment Plans also continues to apply to securities of pooled funds that are issued to investors under reinvestment plans whereby distributions of income, capital or capital gains to investors are reinvested in additional securities of that pooled fund.
-Accordingly, the Commission takes the view that the rulings described above expire upon implementation of Rule 45-501.
-The Commission considers that section 2.12 is a "transitional" exemption that maintains the status quo for pooled funds until such time as the Commission determines the appropriate regulatory regime for pooled funds.
+Accordingly, the Commission considers that section 2.12 is a "transitional" exemption that maintains the status quo for pooled funds until such time as the Commission determines the appropriate regulatory regime for pooled funds.